-Lawyers should consider working with a ghostwriter when they appreciate the role content plays in their marketing, have a niche or target audience, do not have the time to write marketing content, and do not enjoy writing the content enough to do it themselves.
+Lawyers should consider working with a ghostwriter when they appreciate the role content plays in their marketing, have a niche or target audience, do not have the time to write thought leadership content, and do not enjoy writing the content enough to do it themselves.

 I figured that if those lawyers could collaborate with another lawyer whom they could trust to produce written marketing content as high-quality as what they could produce themselves, they would come out ahead.
 After all, they would be marketing themselves while staying billable by virtue of not having to write their marketing content themselves.

 In talking with lawyers and law firm marketing personnel about ghostwriting, it quickly became clear to me that there are typically four signs that indicate a lawyer should consider working with a ghostwriter on their marketing content.

 Before I walk through the four signs, you should know that just because you do not exhibit these signs does not mean that you should pay no mind to working with a ghostwriter.
 However, these signs are the four most prevalent signs I have seen that a lawyer should consider seeking assistance with their content marketing and the crafting of their thought leadership marketing content.